-More recently, I have relished my role as a teacher.
+These days I am solely focused on my role as a teacher.
 I have taught at Bastyr University since 2009, and in 2016 I shifted to teaching at the University of Washington Bothell, where I am now an Associate Teaching Professor.
-I teach in the School of Nursing and Health Sciences to students joning the field of healthcare as nurses, health educators, and public health advocates.
-As my role as an educator expands, I am stepping back slightly from clinical care to make room for newer and dynamic physicians to grow and learn here at ENM, and to pay forward the abundance that I have experienced over the last decade.
+I teach in the School of Nursing and Health Sciences to students joining the field of healthcare as nurses, health educators, and public health advocates.
+As my role as an educator expands, I have stepped back from clinical care to make room for newer and dynamic physicians to grow and learn here at ENM, and to pay forward the abundance that I have experienced over the last decade.

 I started this whole voyage after completing my undergraduate studies at the University of Chicago (’98) and my doctorate at Bastyr University (’08).
 In between, I worked for several years in a residential program in Boston, MA for pregnant and parenting teenage women.
 I can honestly say that those women, their children, and my mentors taught me more about myself, parenting, and our broken health care system than I may have ever learned.
 They have been and continue to be some of my best teachers; I carry those lessons into what I do each day with families and in the classroom.